thomasbiv/8BallBot/README.md

 The prefix for mentioning 8BallBot is: ```8!```.

 ### Examples:
 *(Note: This is an example.
-The Twitter handle will vary depending on what handle you have sent for your bot's account.)*
+The Twitter handle will vary depending on what handle you have set for your bot's account.)*

 Incorrect Syntax:
 * ```@real_8ball Will I win a million dollars?```